tiagofsanchez/tiagofsanchez/content/posts/2020-10-23-the-project-got-a-name.md

 Wow, I still can't believe that 50 days have gone by since I start this #100DayProject journey.
 In a way, I feel the need to stop and take this opportunity to reflect, however I will hold that back for another day, after all today is Friday :).
 Having said that I don't want to miss the fact that I am half way through this journey and as such sharing a couple of things that was able to do last week.

+Don't know what I am talking about, no worries, just check the [Framsup](https://www.framsup.com/)

 # Naming the project

 I confess, I was totally struggling with the name for this project and toyed around with very strange names such as iKit and iBuild... yes, I know terrible.
 But the big problem was that I couldn't find a good available domain.